 - 6 large eggs

-Preheat oven to 350 degrees F. Coat a 6-cup muffin tin thoroughly with oil spray.
+- Preheat oven to 350°F. Coat a 6-cup muffin tin thoroughly with oil spray (or use muffin liners).

-Add vegetable mixture and the remainder of the ingredients to a large bowl.
+- Add vegetable mixture and the remainder of the ingredients (eggs, parmesan cheese, cayenne pepper, salt and pepper) to a large bowl.
 Mix until combined.

 - Fill prepared muffin cups evenly with the egg, quinoa, and vegetable mixture.
 Bake for 20-25 minutes.
 You can check "doneness" by ensuring that the center of each muffin is set, or by inserting a toothpick into a muffin cup.
 (It should come out clean!)